 Miller of Pennsylvania Lottery confirms that the October odds change was made because "we do know that Powerball players are increasingly motivated by larger jackpots."

 And let's not forget another compelling reason why more Powerball tickets are sold when there's a big fat jackpot — articles like this!
 Every time the Powerball reaches a big round number like $300 million or $500 million, the press pounces on the story.
-A Google News search Friday for "Powerball jackpot" generated 3,880,000 results.
-Even folks who never considered playing the lottery might start to feel lucky when they read headline after headline about a “record-breaking” jackpot that could reach $1 billion.
+A Google search on Monday, Oct.
+22, for "Powerball jackpot" generated 13,900,000 results.
+Even folks who never considered playing the lottery might start to feel lucky when they read headline after headline about a 'record-breaking' jackpot.

-So here's the $1 billion question: Will you buy a Powerball ticket?
+So here's the $1.6 billion question: Will you buy a Powerball or a Mega Millions ticket?
 Sure, the odds of winning the jackpot are roughly the same as pulling your name out of a hat filled with the names of every man, woman and child in America.
 But if you don't buy a ticket, your odds are infinitely worse.